Table of Contents

 Question Hour in Parliament

-The Parliamentary System’s Question Period is a crucial tool for ensuring ministerial accountability.
+The Parliamentary System’s Question Period is an important tool for ensuring ministerial accountability.
 The Question Hour in a Parliament is an important part of Indian Polity which is an important subject in the UPSC Syllabus.
 Students can also go for UPSC Mock Test to get more accuracy in their preparations.

 Question Hour in Parliament Meaning